 Jamaican dogwood, pedicularis, valerian, California poppy, betony, skullcap, lobelia(drop dose), silk tassel, black cohosh, *black haw, or *cramp bark.

 *We want the uterus to do its job of expelling the tissue, so we don’t want to halt cramps, but we also want people to be comfortable.
-Its ok to take these herbs in smaller amounts to help with the pain if its unbearable.
-The body will still do its job.
+It’s ok to take these herbs in smaller amounts to help with the pain if its unbearable.
+Make sure to monitor that progression is still happening while using anti spasmodics.
+If medication was taken it’s unlikely that herbs would be strong enough to stop the body from expelling tissue.
+However herbs work differently for everyone so keep this in mind.

 heating pads, hot water bottle, blankets, hot tea, castor oil packs and other topical herbal salves/oils rubbed over the uterus can all help with pain and induce relaxation.